How To Clean, Seal and Polish Granite Countertops

 - Seal your granite regularly

-Prevention really is better than cure, so be mindful of how you use your granite surfaces, and what you place on them.
-Wiping your granite down daily with a damp cloth and buffing away excess moisture will also help you keep your granite gleaming, and give you a chance to notice any spills before they become stains.
+Prevention beats cure, so be mindful of how you use your granite and what you set on it.
+Wiping it daily with a damp cloth and buffing away excess moisture keeps it gleaming and lets you catch spills before they become stains.

-With the right treatment, and a little daily attention, your granite counters will last a lifetime, and be the easiest thing in your house to clean.
-Just follow our pro cleaning tips and enjoy your beautiful granite countertops.
+With the right treatment and a little daily attention, your granite counters will last a lifetime and be the easiest thing in your home to clean.